thobbsinteractive/magic-carpet-2-hd/README.md

 There are two ways to build the Linux binary.
 - Building a native binary
   1. Pull the development branch using GitHub (this is much easier if you install Visual Studio Code and install C++ Extension, cmake, cmake tools).
 When pulling the branch either do a recursive clone of the repository or ensure that after the pull you run: `git submodule init` and `git submodule update`
+  2. Once pulled, within the `magic-carpet-2-hd/` directory pull the `findfirst` repo.
-  2. Make sure that you have `CMake`, `make` and a recent `GCC` installed
+  3. Make sure that you have `CMake`, `make` and a recent `GCC` installed
      - To install them on Debian/Pi OS: `sudo apt install -y cmake`
-  3. Make sure that you have the following dependencies as development packages (the exact names depend on your distro)
+  4. Make sure that you have the following dependencies as development packages (the exact names depend on your distro)
   - SDL2
   - SDL2_mixer
   - SDL2_image